 The right pane of the pgAdmin window features a collection of tabs that display information about the object currently selected in the pgAdmin tree control in the left window.
 Select a tab to access information about the highlighted object in the tree control.

-The graphs and tables on the Dashboard tab provides an active analysis of system statistics and the usage statistics for the selected server or database.
+The graphs on the Dashboard tab provides an active analysis of the usage statistics for the selected server or database: